Saving Stream Peer To Peer Lending Review

 Savings Stream uses a bottom up pre-fundng system for loans under £1m, where the smaller sum investors are allocated their pre-funding amounts before larger investors.

-Saving Stream’s secondary market is very easy to use and still relatively liquid for selling.
+Saving Stream’s secondary market is very easy to use and used to be relatively liquid for selling.
 Demand and supply has heavy impacts on the way the secondary market behaves.
 Post Brexit there was a glut of loans for sale but that phase quickly passed and in December 2016, there was barely anything for sale.

 You can sell any amounts of your loan pieces for free.
 I’ve found that if I put something up for sale, it usually sells in seconds.
 This liquidity may change once the new secondary market changes come into effect in early March 2017.
 The changes require lenders to have money in their accounts to purchase secondary market loans.